PICK and GO Monitors

 This review is about clever application of technology and the standard has been set when Siemens introduced the concept of "Pick and Go" and its associated "Docking Station".

-Concept of PICK and GO
+PICK and GO docking station

 The idea of Pick and Go is that a portable patient monitor can follow a patient and is always connected to the monitoring network.
 When the monitor is at the bedside, connection to the monitoring network is via wired Ethernet and during transportation (i.e. away from the bedside) the monitor automatically switches to wireless Ethernet (i.e. WiFi).
 The transition must not cause any disruption to the real-time network link.
 In summary, when you need to transfer a patient just PICK up the monitor AND GO, without losing connectivity.